Alfresco/docs-alfresco/insight-engine/latest/config/security.md

 After this information is a list of Solr cores configured for your Alfresco Content Services instance.
 Clicking on a core name shows a secondary menu of information and configuration options for that core specifically.
 Items in this list include the Schema, Config, Plugins, and an ability to perform queries on indexed data.

-The different screens of the Solr Admin UI are described below:
+The different screens of the Solr Admin UI are described below.

-## Logging
+### Logging

 The **Logging** page shows messages from Solr's log files.